How to receive full-time funding

 Money released on or after the disbursement date

 After your MSFAA has been processed and your enrolment has been confirmed, your funds will be either deposited electronically into the bank account you have specified, or forwarded to your school.
 The deposit usually occurs within seven business days of the confirmation of enrolment date.

-If you are receiving more than one student loan disbursement during your application period (check your notification of assessment), your school must confirm your enrolment each time before the money can go out to you.
+If you are receiving more than one student loan disbursement during your application period (check your Notification of Assessment), your school must confirm your enrolment each time before the money can be dispersed to you.